tderwedu/42cursus/README.md

 ## License

-Everything in this repository is released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).
+If not specified otherwise, everything in this repository is released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).